 By Susan Braden

 Most people do not know there are differences between dentistry centers and private offices.
 However, upon greater examination, you will find that they are not the same and they are designed differently and each provide different terms and services.
 Centers are often designed like large corporations, and often have locations in many areas.
-Private practices, however, is typically one office owned by one dentist or a small group of dentists.
+Private practices, however, are typically one office owned by one dentist or a small group of dentists.

 Pros: These dental centers have many benefits.
 There are several general dentists on staff at one location, which offers patients easy access to care for emergencies.
 Other benefits include board-certified specialists on staff for services such as orthodontics, oral surgery and periodontics.
 These clinics are helpful for those who prefer to visit just one office for all their dentistry needs, without having to move from location to location!
 They often accept walk-in patients as well as broader forms of payment plans such as insurance, discount plans, and even government-assisted programs.